How does the optimizer implicitly bias the model merging loss landscape?: Preliminaries

 where $\alpha \in [0,1]$ is the interpolation coefficient.
 A pair of models exhibits linear mode connectivity if the loss function $\Ls(\w_{\alpha})$ remains relatively low for all values of $\alpha$ along this linear path.
 Model merging relies on mode connectivity, but instead, it aims to find solutions with lower loss values.

 \textbf{Task arithmetic merging}~\citep{ilharco2023editing}.
 Given a base model $\w_{base}$, a finetuned model $\w_t$ on task $t$, the task vector is defined as $\tau_t = \w_t - \w_{base}$.
-This vector $\tau_t$ encodes all the properties of the task $t$.
+The task vector $\tau_t$ captures the parameter change induced by fine-tuning on task $t$.
 Interestingly, task arithmetic enables operations such as addition and scaling of different task vectors, creating a merged model $\w_{ta}$ as:

 where $\alpha_i \in \R$ is the coefficient that controls the influence of each task vector.
 For simplicity, $\alpha$ is usually the same for all the vectors.
 In order to succeed, both linear mode connectivity and task arithmetic assume that the loss landscape around the finetuned models $\w_t$ is near-convex.